Fedolodic/data-structure-and-algorithms-visualizer/README.md

 ```

 ## Algorithm Explanations
-See `explainer.md` for a short overview of the Dutch National Flag algorithm.
+See `explainer.md` for short overviews of each algorithm implemented so far.